Risingfeanyx/down_xkcd/README.md

 # down_xkcd
-a simple bash script to pull xkcd from the internet archive
+a simple bash script to pull xkcd from the internet archive. pulls Volume 0 as well

 ```
 (